mardix/VoodOrm/ReadMe.md

 ## Relationship
 That's the killer!

 One of VoodOrm killer feature is Relationship.
-By calling q table as a method on an object automatically creates a One To Many relationship on that reference table by default.
+By calling a table as a method on an object automatically creates a One To Many relationship on that reference table by default.

 For this example we'll have two tables: `user` (id, name, dob) and `friend` (id, user\_id, friend\_id)